devplanet-dp/firebase-video-upload/README.md

 ```
 fastlane build
 ```

-Note that before building the app you need to disable Automatically code signing and select the correct **Provisioning profile** in XCode.
+Note that before building the app you need to disable automatic code signing and select the correct **Provisioning profile** in XCode.

 ![Manual code sigining](https://i.imgur.com/22bMaPl.png)

 Fastlane will ask your keychain password if the specific apple ID is not given access to your certificate before.
 Once you get the message that the build is completed you can find the `ipa` file in `fastlabe/builds` directory.

-How cool and fast is that right?.
+How easy was that?

 ## Upload to TestFlight with Pilot

-Fastlane supports TestFlight too.
+Fastlane supports [TestFlight](https://developer.apple.com/testflight/) too.
 It uses [pilot](https://docs.fastlane.tools/actions/pilot/) to manage your app on TestFlight.
 Only you need is to add another lane inside **Fastfile**.
 As you have already a lane to build `ipa` file, only you need is the **pilot** command to be added to **Fastfile**.

 ```desc "Upload to TestFlight"
   lane :beta do